 Tamaki Naokazu served as a bushō during the Sengoku and Azuchi-Momoyama periods.
 He was the lord of Tedori Castle in Kii Province.

 Naokazu was born as the son of Tamaki Moritatsu.
-He held the title of Senior Assistant Minister of Military Affairs.
+He held the title of Vice Minister of Military Affairs.